-YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Continue facilitating grants for artists, and seeking new ideas from the community, as this is an effective way to gain familiarity with what artists think and need.
+YEAR ONE YEAR TWO YEAR T HREE YEAR FOUR Continue facilitating grants for artists, and seeking new ideas from the community, as this is an effective way to gain familiarity with what artists think and need.
 Join the national Public Art Network and their online listserv as a valuable networking resource.
 Share information with committees and advisors.
-Review propolation from 2016 Public Art Possibilities competition, a rank them accuto to viability, por impact, as well budgets required budgets require ranked Public program and impact.
-Consider opportunities to opportunities to create new and different grants, which could support artist second round of the program, and include in budget request. ranked Public program and program and impact.
+Review proposals from 2016 Public Art Possibilities competition, and rank them according to viability, potential impact, as well as budgets required.
+Seek funds to support design development and implementation.
+ACC representative consider attending Public Art Network Conference.
+Include top- ranked Public Art Possibilities project in budget request for year 2.
+Determine feasibility for sponsoring a second round of the program, and include in budget request.
+Analyze grant program and impact.
 Consider opportunities to create new and different grants, which could support artist residencies, Public Art Possibilities, travel and research grants, etc. Based on funding, launch next round of Public Art Possibilities competition.
 Develop a database of artists, as well as a roster from which to notify about future opportunities.
 Further investigate ways to collect and share information about field developments, new projects and artists to add to database.
 Investigate options for creating smartphone app guide to Fargo's public art collection, which could involve partners seeking to promote tourism in Fargo.
-Consider cohosting regional forum or symposium to raise awareness of contemporary public art, perhaps in partnership with NDSU, the Plains Art Museum, and others.
-Support the participation of cal artists in public art projects [ongoing] Support the participation of local arti sts in public art projects [ongoing]
+Consider co- hosting regional forum or symposium to raise awareness of contemporary public art, perhaps in partnership with NDSU, the Plains Art Museum, and others.
+Support the participation of local artists in public art projects [ongoing] Support the participation of local artists in public art projects [ongoing]

-Cultivate partnerships that will help fuel the growth of the public art program, including continued work with local arts institutions, other City agencies, the Park District, the School District, neighboring cities, and others.
+Cultivate partnerships that will help fuel the growth of the public art program, including continued work with local arts institutions, other city agencies, the Park District, the School District, neighboring cities, and others.